arshad115/arshad115.github.io/_posts/2018-08-30-build-and-deploy-gitlab-project-repository-to-firebase-hosting-with-continuous-integration.md

     ```
     firebase login
     ```
     This will open a browser tab, where you can login.
 Once you login, you will also see a token on the command prompt, copy this token as we will use it on Gitlab.
 It will look something like this:

     ```
     1/qX11M4Y413rn4Ezlj-q9LhtLaI13S4R400_J1y1BdQXDiE4NTvp
     ```

 3. Initiliaze Firebase in your project.
     Go to your project folder and run this command:
      ```
      firebase init
      ```
-     Follwo the steps:
+     Follow these steps:
       1. Are you ready to proceed? **Yes**
       2. Which Firebase CLI features? **Hosting** (In the future, use whatever you need!
 Press space to select.)
       3. Select a default Firebase project?
 (Choose whatever app you created in the earlier steps)